wh-alice/mig_visualstudio/vs/data-tools/how-to--add-global-queries-to-a-tableadapter.md

 ---
-title: "How to: Add Global Queries to a TableAdapter" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Add Global Queries to a TableAdapter | testtitle" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"